 - Senior center meals and activities.
-Most small communities have a senior center where older members of the community meet together to eat and do other activities.
+Most small communities have a senior care center where older members of the community meet together to eat and do other activities.
 If you locate one in your area, find out what their schedule of events is, them mark some of the dates on your calendar to try out.
 You needn’t feel obligated to go to each one, but rather choose a few during the month that are of the most interest to you.

 - Craft or hobby groups.
 If you are interested in creating crafts, or if you have a specific hobby that is meaningful to you, try to find a group of people interested in the same hobby with whom you can participate.
 Many communities have quilt guilds, woodworking or whittling groups or crocheting clubs.
 It is best if you can find a group where there are people from several generations and multiple backgrounds involved.
 You may be surprised.
 Perhaps the ones that you hit it off with will be from a much younger generation than yourself.
 This opens an entirely new world for both you and for the younger person.
 We all need one another, and this could be a very beneficial relationship for each of you.
 If you cannot find such a group, consider starting one.
 Hang flyers & let a number of people know where and when you’d like to meet and how often.
 Maybe there won’t be an interest, but perhaps there would be, even from one or two individuals.